Prompt Functions

 results in the following text be appended to the prompt template:

-This is pretty light on context, and we can improve this by updating our signature
+This is pretty light on context, and we can improve this by updating our signature with a Ctx

-][rigging.prompt.Ctx] annotation:
+annotation:

-We can apply [Ctx
+We can apply Ctx

-of a prompt.
+annotations to any of the inputs and outputs of a prompt.
 We can override the xml tag, provide an example, and add prefix text.

-Output processing is optional, and can be omitted by returning a [Chat
+Output processing is optional, and can be omitted by returning a Chat

-from the wrapped function.
+object from the wrapped function.
 This allows you to do with the generated output as you please.

 Complex Outputs